Olen/home-assistant-openplantbook/README.md

 The integration is set up using the GUI.
 You must have a valid `client_id` and `secret` from OpenPlantbook to set up the integration.
 After creating an account at the OpenPlantbook, you can find your `client_id` and `secret` here: https://open.plantbook.io/apikey/show/

+Go to "Settings" -> "Integrations" in Home Assistant.
+Click "Add integration" and find "OpenPlantbook" in the list.

 ## Examples